 - The Risk for Drug Dependence.
 Kratom can be addictive.
 If you’re not careful with how you use the herb, you can develop a dependency and require drug rehab in Phoenix.

 There was a time when researchers believed that kratom could be a safe alternative to prescription opioids and other pain medications.
 However, this opinion has changed.
 New studies on kratom report safety concerns and no documented health benefits.

 In fact, the research we do have available shows that kratom can cause abnormal brain function when taken with other medications.
 It’s not uncommon for people to experience headaches, confusion, and difficulty communicating.
 Kratom also has adverse effects on infant development.

 Another problem is that the herb can be potentially contaminated with salmonella, which can be fatal.
 Even the poison control centers in the U.S. have received thousands of calls involving kratom.
 Roughly half of these reports resulted in serious outcomes like seizures and high blood pressure.

-Continuum Recovery Center does not advise taking kratom for relaxation or euphoric purposes.
-We feel this is potentially dangerous to your health, and it can lead to tolerance, dependency and the need for an outpatient drug rehab.
+Continuum Recovery does not advise using Kratom recreationally for relaxation or euphoric purposes.
+We feel this is potentially dangerous to your health, and it can lead to tolerance, dependency, and the need for outpatient drug rehab.

 In terms of treating anxiety or pain, kratom probably isn’t the best choice either.
 If you don’t want to take prescription medication, there are safe, effective alternative treatments to try instead.
 You can discuss them with your doctor or contact Continuum Recovery Center.
 We offer various holistic healing practices that work well for treating chronic pain, substance abuse, and mental health disorders.